fdb/slarg-website/people/mona-hedayati.md

 ---
-layout: researcher.liquid
+layout: people.liquid
-tags: researcher
+tags: people
-researcher_name: Mona Hedayati
+person_name: Mona Hedayati
+bio: >-
-bio: 'Mona Hedayati is an Iranian-Canadian artist-researcher and a joint PhD researcher in the arts at Sint Lucas Antwerpen (KdG) / ARIA (University of Antwerp) and in interdisciplinary humanities at Concordia University, Canada.
+  Mona Hedayati is an Iranian-Canadian artist-researcher and a joint PhD researcher in the arts at Sint Lucas Antwerpen (KdG) / ARIA (University of Antwerp) and in interdisciplinary humanities at Concordia University, Canada.
   Her interdisciplinary research-creation PhD project is entitled